 All students are required to lodge the HECS Payment Options Form at the time of their initial enrolment in a course.
+Proof of citizenship or residency may be required when lodging this form.
 A new HECS Payment Options Form must be lodged when a student changes course or when a student wishes to change HECS payment options.
 Students concurrently enrolled in more than one course are required to lodge a new HECS Payment Options Form for each course.

-Unless a student is exempted from HECS under the terms of the Commonwealth legislation, the student must select either the up-front payment option or the deferred payment option as the method for making their HECS payment.
+Unless a student is exempted from HECS under the terms of the Commonwealth legislation, the student must select either the up-front payment option or the deferred option as the method for making their HECS payment.
+Under certain circumstances students who select the up-front payment option may also choose the Safety Net provision.